giatirab/AMLS_assignment20_21/README.md

 - CODEBASE STRUCTURE -

 The folder includes a central main.py file which returns the solution to the four assigned tasks (one classifier for each problem).
-Running it will print accuracy tables on train, validation and test sets.
+Running this file will print accuracy tables on train, validation and test sets.
 The file has key dependencies on secondary libraries.
 These are:

 1) _CLASS_ImageManager.py: This script includes a general class which has the purpose of performing the whole set of pre-processing/feature extraction on the dataset.
 It has some established methods which have very specific purposes (please make use of the help() function if you wish to investigate these methods further):